lo9ud/synergy-auto-website/README.md

 - Unify styles into stylesheet
 - Gallery?
-- Adjust background imae to not cover header
+- Adjust background image to not cover header
-- Split header and footer content[^1]
+- Split header and footer content (May fix previous issue)

-[^1]: May fix previous issue